guidogagl/bsignalspatialarr/README.md

 Brain Signal Spatial Arrangement (BSSA) is a Python package that provides utilities for preprocessing brain signal features.
 It includes a function `rearrange_features()` for rearranging the extracted features from brain signals.

-The proposed rearrangment schema has proved to increase the performances of CNNs for different brain-signal classification tasks, such as (EEG based subject-dependent emotion recognition)[https://10.1109/ACCESS.2023.3268233] or (Brain-Heart Interplay (BHI) based multiclass emotion recognition)[https://10.1109/NER52421.2023.10123758].
+The proposed rearrangment schema has proved to increase the performances of CNNs for different brain-signal classification tasks, such as [EEG based subject-dependent emotion recognition](https://10.1109/ACCESS.2023.3268233) or [Brain-Heart Interplay (BHI) based multiclass emotion recognition](https://10.1109/NER52421.2023.10123758).

 ## Features